raywoo32/HPA/README.md

 # 8 Acknowledgements

 Thanks to my students, especially the BCB410 (Applied Bioinformatics) class of 2018, whose hard work on R packages revealed the need for this template.
+[Yi Chen](https://orcid.org/0000-0003-1624-2760)'s careful proofreading helped make many points more specific.

 &nbsp;